jmaczan/jmaczan/README.md

 ### Bio
 - 🔨 I work in TypeScript, Node.js, React, .NET and do software architecture and application security
 - 🎓 In 2018 I earned bachelor in computer science at [Wrocław University of Science and Technology](https://pwr.edu.pl/en)
-- 🧑‍💻 I used to hack a bit to have better understanding of computer security - hacker rank @ [HackTheBox](https://app.hackthebox.com/users/802806)
+- 🧑‍💻 I used to hack a bit to gain better understanding of computer security - hacker rank @ [HackTheBox](https://app.hackthebox.com/users/802806)
 - 👀 Besides computer science I like math and physics and I’m bad at both 😛

 ### Contact
+- 🟦 [LinkedIn](https://www.linkedin.com/in/j%C4%99drzej-maczan/)
 - 📫 jedrzejpawel@maczan.pl
-- 🟦 [LinkedIn](https://www.linkedin.com/in/j%C4%99drzej-maczan/)